 In case of any problems occurring during the construction of the kit please first consult the FAQ page on my site www.uTracer.nl.
-Additionally, I will be happy to offer assistance by email as good as possible.
+Additionally, I will endeavor to provide assistance by email whenever possible.
 It is unfortunately not within my means to offer any kind of guarantee or refund.